deekshith-31123/2100031123/README.md

   - `order`: Sorting order ('asc' or 'desc', default: 'asc').

 ## Project Structure
-- `api_client.py`: Functions to communicate with the external API and fetch products.
-- `product_handler.py`: Handles processing and pagination of products from the API.
 - `views.py`: Django view functions to serve web requests and return JSON responses.

 ## Documentation